 In 1957 Hugh Stenhouse (1915–1971), the youngest son of Alexander Rennie Stenhouse, became Chairman of Stenhouse Holdings, the partnership having incorporated as a limited company in that same year.
 Hugh was a keen golfer and together with Sandy Sinclair OBE (1920–2002), a senior employee and one of the leading Scottish amateur golfers of that time, founded the society.
 The society became affiliated as a golf club to the Scottish Golf Union which enabled it to allocate official handicaps to its members.

 To begin with the SGS held Spring and Autumn meetings in Scotland and, no doubt, organised competitions and awarded trophies and prizes.
 In 1963 it was decided to organise a weekend event at Ganton Golf Club in North Yorkshire.
-This proved a great success and the following year the event was held at Royal Lytham & St. Annes Golf Club in Lancashire, which started the wonderful association between the society and the club which endures today.
+This proved a great success and the following year the event was held at Royal Lytham & St. Annes Golf Club in Lancashire, which started a wonderful association between the society and the club which endured for almost 60 years.

 During the 1970s and 1980s the society’s sponsoring company went through a number of mergers and acquisitions but support for the annual event in Lytham never waivered.